retypeapp/retype-for-obsidian/readme.md

 - **Install gate** — When the Retype CLI is not found, the panel shows a two-step setup guide with install options instead of Start/Build/Console controls
 - **User-triggered install** — Install the Retype CLI with one click using npm, yarn, or dotnet (auto-detected in that order)
 - **Auto-detection polling** — When the CLI is not found, the plugin polls every few seconds and automatically transitions to the ready state if the CLI is installed externally
-- **Three settings** — Retype Key (stored securely), Open browser automatically, Show status bar item
+- **Four settings** — Retype Key (stored securely), Debounce value, Open browser automatically, Show status bar item

 ## Installation